Last update: 26 November 2025.

-Here you can find all the software, hardware and services that I regularly use, and a bit of context around each one.
+Here you can find all the software, hardware and services that I regularly use, and a bit of context for each one.

 In general I'm not a fan of hardware.
 I have always been more interested in the software that runs on the hardware.

 This is the laptop I use for work and it's provided by the company.
-For the more curious, it is 13 inches, it has an M2 chip, 16GB of RAM and 256GB of storage.
+For the more curious, it is 13 inches with an M2 chip, 16GB of RAM and 256GB of storage.

 These are the default Apple keyboard and mouse that live on my desk at work.

 This is the external monitor that I have on my desk at work.
-The only specification I know is that is 23 inches.
+The only specification I know (and care about) is that is 23 inches.

 This is my personal laptop.
-It is the laptop I have been using for most of my personal project for more than 10 years and it's still going strong.
+It is the laptop I have been using for most of my personal project and experiments for 15+ years and it's still going strong.
 It has an Intel Core i7, 1GB of RAM and 64GB of SSD storage.

-Most of my reading is with physical books, but the Kindle is still extremely useful while travelling and for digital-only books.
+Most of my reading is with physical books, but the Kindle is still extremely useful when travelling, for digital-only books and for reading in the dark.

 These are the software that I use on a daily basis.
 I use most of them both on my work laptop and on my personal laptop.
 The workflow is very similar.

 This is the operating system I use on my work Macbook.
-I'm not usually very good at keeping up with the latest software updates, so I may stay behind a few versions or even releases.
+I'm not usually very good at keeping up with the latest software updates, so I may be a few versions behind.

-This is the operating system I use on my personal laptop.
-It's the best operating system I found for reliability and development.
+This is the operating system I use on my personal laptop and on the mini-pc.
+I feel like it's the operating system with the best compromise for reliability, development and maintenability.

 I use both of these browsers for different use cases.
 I have a preference for Safari since it's much more privacy-focused.